Paul Newman represents Old Hollywood class and modern cool.

 Newman’s Own was His Actual Recipe

-Paul Newman was quite a chef in a select few foods: hamburgers, salads, and popcorn were lifetime favorites, and Paul excelled at making all three.
+Paul Newman was an accomplished chef when it came to a select few foods.
+Hamburgers, salads, and popcorn were lifetime favorites, and Paul excelled at making all three.

-Paul and Joanne routinely gifted his homemade salad dressing to their neighbors in Connecticut at Christmastime, and whenever his kids came home, you could bet they would leave with a wine bottle full of Dad’s homemade dressing.
+Paul and Joanne routinely gifted his homemade salad dressing to their neighbors in Connecticut at Christmastime, and whenever the Newman kids came home, they’d leave with a wine bottle full of Dad’s homemade dressing.

 When Paul and friend A.E.
-Hotchner decided to try bottling the stuff, they had no idea that “two bumbling idiots,” in Newman’s own words, would ever make such a success of it.
+Hotchner decided to bottle the dressing for sale, they never imagined that “two bumbling idiots,” to use Newman’s own words, would ever make such a success of it.